-The complainant's role is to provide OSBEELS with any relevant information or documentation pertaining to the complaint.
-Circumstances may arise when the anonymity of a complainant makes it difficult to proceed in a case due to insufficient evidence to support actions that may be in violation.
-Therefore, if filing an anonymous complaint, it is important for the complainant to provide clear and specific information in relation to the alleged violation(s) of the respondent.
+Circumstances may arise when the anonymity of a complainant makes it difficult to open a case because the complaint lacks support for the allegations made.
+Therefore, if filing an anonymous complaint, it is important to provide clear and specific evidence to document the alleged violation(s) of the respondent.

 If you are, the Board needs professional reviewers and expert witnesses.
 Today’s engineering, land surveying, and photogrammetric mapping professions are vulnerable to unprofessional behavior and illegal practice.
 Protecting the health, safety, and welfare of the public are at the core of the Board’s mission.
 The Board continues to issue a Request for Qualifications (RFQ) to solicit registered professional engineers, professional land surveyors, and professional photogrammetrists, for review of law enforcement cases to assist the Board in completing its mission.
 The success of this program requires the assistance of registrants in all the specialty areas of practice.

 Accepted registrants are expected to provide expert reviews and opinions on selected cases to the Law Enforcement Committee (LEC).
 The LEC will use the expert’s opinion in determining whether, and in what respects, a person violated the Oregon Revised Statutes (ORS) and/or the Oregon Administrative Rules (OAR).
 In particular, experts review case file documentation and prepare written reports in their area of expertise on issues such as negligence, gross negligence, or incompetence.